GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracViscosityDominated/Example.rst

 Description of the case
 ------------------------------------------------------------------

 We model a radial fracture emerging from a point source and forming a perfect circular shape in an infinite, isotropic, and homogenous elastic domain.
-As with the viscosity dominated KGD problem, we restrict the model to a radial fracture developed in a viscosity-storage-dominated propagation regime.
-For viscosity-dominated fractures, more work is applied to move the fracturing fluid than to split the intact rock.
-If neglecting fluid leakoff, storage-dominated propagation occurs with most of the injected fluid confined within the open surfaces.
-In this analysis, low rock toughness (:math:`0.3 MPa { \sqrt{m} }`) and slickwater with constant viscosity (:math:`1.0 cp`) and zero compressibility are specified.
-In addition, an impermeable fracture surface is assumed to eliminate the effect of fluid leak-off.
-This way, the presented GEOSX simulations meet the requirements of the viscosity-storage dominated assumptions.
+As with the viscosity-dominated KGD problem, we restrict the model to a radial fracture developed in a viscosity-storage-dominated propagation regime.
+For viscosity-dominated fractures, more energy is applied to move the fracturing fluid than to split the intact rock.
+If we neglect fluid leak-off, the storage-dominated propagation occurs from most of the injected fluid confined within the opened surfaces.
+We use a low rock toughness (:math:`0.3 MPa { \sqrt{m} }`), and the slickwater we inject has a constant viscosity value (:math:`1.0 cp`) and zero compressibility.
+In addition, we assume that the fracture surfaces are impermeable, thus eliminating fluid leak-off.
+With this configuration, our GEOSX simulations meet the requirements of the viscosity-storage-dominated assumptions.

-In this model, the injected fluid within the fracture follows the lubrication equation resulting from mass conservation and Poiseuille's law.
+The fluid injected in the fracture follows the lubrication equation resulting from mass conservation and Poiseuille's law.
 The fracture propagates by creating new surfaces if the stress intensity factor exceeds the local rock toughness :math:`K_{IC}`.
 By symmetry, the simulation is reduced to a quarter-scale to save computational cost.
 For verification purposes, a plane strain deformation is considered in the numerical model.

-In this example, we set up and solve a hydraulic fracture model to obtain the temporal solutions of the fracture radius :math:`R`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point for the penny-shaped fracture developed in viscosity-storage-dominated regime. `Savitski and Detournay (2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__ presented the corresponding asymptotic solutions, which is employed hereby to verify the GEOSX simulations:
+We set up and solve a hydraulic fracture model to obtain the evolution with time of the fracture radius :math:`R`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point for the penny-shaped fracture developed in viscosity-storage-dominated regime. `Savitski and Detournay (2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__ presented the corresponding asymptotic solutions, used here to validate the results of our GEOSX simulations:

 .. math:: R(t) = 0.6955 (\frac{ E_p Q_0^3 t^4 }{ m_p })^{ 1/9 }